How Women’s Rights Enabled My Journey as a Mother and Founder

 Like my parents, I wanted to give my children a better life than I had, and the only way I could do that was by controlling the timing of motherhood.
 Birth control allowed me to prevent pregnancy during the years I focused on earning my engineering degree, working as a construction engineer, founding a startup, and leading it as CEO.

 I was able to co-found and build my first startup, PlanGrid, over nearly a decade because family planning gave me control over when to start a family.
 I chose to have children when I could afford it and when I was ready to give them the time and attention they deserved.
-I became a mom while leading my first startup, PlanGrid, serving as CEO and interim vice president of engineering while pregnant, and breastfeeding during our Series C fundraising.
+I became a mom while leading PlanGrid, serving as CEO and interim vice president of engineering while pregnant, and breastfeeding during our Series C fundraising.
 By the time I started my second startup, TigerEye, I had my third child.
 We closed our seed funding when I was eight months pregnant.

 Every parent knows the first few months of a baby’s life are incredibly challenging.
 Newborns have tiny stomachs and develop so rapidly that they need to be fed every 2-3 hours, day and night, leaving parents severely sleep-deprived.
 While the U.S. doesn’t guarantee maternity leave, I was fortunate that PlanGrid offered three months of paid parental leave to its employees.
 I deeply empathize with all mothers, especially those who must return to work right after giving birth or undergoing a C-section.
 I can't imagine how they manage without immense pain and sacrifice.
 I recognize I’ve worked my way to a position of privilege where I have the financial means and medical support to most effectively deal with the hardships of motherhood.
 The majority of the country does not have that.